jpmorganchase/jupyter-fs/README.md

 }
 ```

-When you save the above `"resouces"` config, a dialog box will pop asking for the `username` and `passwd` values:
+When you save the above `"resources"` config, a dialog box will pop asking for the `username` and `passwd` values:

 ![](https://raw.githubusercontent.com/jpmorganchase/jupyter-fs/main/docs/img/remote_example.png)